chishiki-ai/chishiki-ai.github.io/content/about.md

 * **Innovative CI Architectures**: We develop AI-enabled computational infrastructures for efficient and reproducible workflows, optimizing high-performance computing systems for CEE applications.

-* **Fostering Diversity**: Engaging with Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs), we aim to build a more inclusive CIP community.
+* **Broadening Participation in STEM**: Engaging with Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs), we aim to build a more inclusive CIP community.

 ## Educational Innovations